 In Conversation: Connie H. Choi, Tomashi Jackson, Alex Jackson

-Portraits of Connie H. Choi, Alex Jackson, and Tomashi Jackson
+Connie H. Choi, Alex Jackson, and Tomashi Jackson

 Join esteemed curator Connie H. Choi as we delve into the practices of Tomashi Jackson and Alex Jackson, two artists who seamlessly intertwine teaching, artmaking, and activism.